egel/blog/README.md

 deactivate
 ```

-then run server to test (it works in backgroud)
+Then run server to test (it works in background)

 ```bash
 workon pelicanblog